daniel548604106/Notes-Email-Service/Nodemailer | Sendgrid | Handlebar.md

 #### Why are we using sendgrid?

 Twilio SendGrid offers a Web API that allows customers to retrieve information about their accounts such as statistics, bounces, spam reports, unsubscribes, and more.

+- Deliverability: SendGrid maintains an excellent reputation with common email clients, leading to higher deliverability rates, and less chance of being caught in spam filters.
+- Throughput: SendGrid handles large email volume with ease.
+SendGrid’s simple plans let you send “around 12,000 emails per month” for free.
+- Analytics: You can act like a tech-mogul, shouting out figures like your “click-through rates” and “A/B Test Results” using SendGrids’s beautiful dashboard.
+- Transactions & Marketing: Manage all your email communications via one platform.
+No more tab-switching.

 ## Related